 “While Smith touted Isaiah 29 as a proof text for his book, it is generally conceded, even by Mormon apologists, that Isaiah provides no such proof.
 Instead of fulfilling Isaiah’s prophecy, Harris fulfilled Nephi’s prediction, which was dictated by Smith more than a year after the fact.”
 (Dan Vogel)

-Even to the casual observer, Harris’ inability to bring the book because it was sealed makes no sense whatsoever.
+Even to the casual observer, Harris’ inability to bring the book because it was sealed makes little sense.
 Only a portion of the book was sealed, leaving abundant pages for review and translation.
 Smith had previously stated that no man could look upon the plates and not perish, so that, if true, would have been a valid reason.

 THE ROSETTA STONE